🍇

 📝Exam Study NotesWSET / CMS

-• Location = Helshoogte Pass, Simonsberg foothills, Stellenbosch; elevation 350-550m above sea level; soils of decomposed granite and weathered sandstone on 400-million-year-old granitic bedrock
+• Location = Helshoogte Pass, Stellenbosch side of the Banghoek Valley, at the foothills of Simonsberg; elevation 350-550 m above sea level; soils of decomposed granite and weathered sandstone on 400-million-year-old granitic bedrock

-• Three wine tiers = Premium Collection (multi-site blends), Reserve Collection (single-vineyard, site-specific), Directors Reserve (flagship blends); Telos is an ultra-premium tier above all three, limited to 1,000 bottles
+• Three wine tiers = Premium Collection (multi-site blends), Reserve Collection (single-vineyard), Director's Reserve (flagship blends); Telos sits above all three as a single-block Cabernet limited to 1,000 bottles, first vintage 2015